w3c/trace-context-protocols-registry/README.md

 # trace-context-protocol-mappings

-Trace Context Protocol (non-HTTP) Mappings
+Trace Context Protocols Registry

+This repository provides a registry of identified formats of trace context serialization and deserialization for protocols.